lwindolf/DevOps-Trouble-Map/README.md

 When you care about above questions try "DevOps Trouble Map" which

 - doesn't reinvent monitoring, but integrates with Nagios, Icinga & Co.
-- provides automatic layer 4 system archictecture charts
+- provides automatic *layer 4 system archictecture charts*.
-- maps alerts live into system architecture charts
+- maps alerts live into system architecture charts.

 Note that the project is pre-alpha right now.